Birth Control Pill Prescription

 All birth control medications can cause side effects.
 Side effects of birth control pills and medications include, but are not limited to, high blood pressure, nausea, vomiting, weight gain, breast tenderness and abnormal bleeding.
 Some birth control medications like the ring can increase the risk of clots, particularly in smokers, and lead to a fatal heart attack, blood clot or stroke.

-While safe in many people, all birth control medications can also cause an allergic reaction.
+While well tolerated by many people, all birth control medications can also cause an allergic reaction.
 Many side effects will go away once the birth control medication is discontinued.
 Any questions about birth control medications and potential side effects should be discussed with one's medical provider and a licensed pharmacist.